rodrigotx21/tecnico-spaces-updated/README.md

 ## Known Issues & Limitations

 - **Fenix API Inconsistencies**: The app relies on the Fenix API, which may have some inconsistencies.
-If you notice any mistakes or discrepancies, please feel free to report them or submit a pull request!
+If you notice any mistakes or discrepancies, please feel free to report them or create an Issue!

 ## Acknowledgements